livz/livz.github.io/_posts/2016-01-07-binary-master-ensign-1.md

   GNU_STACK      0x000000 0x00000000 0x00000000 0x00000 0x00000 RWE 0x10
 ```

-The R**W**E flag suggets Read-**Write**-Execute flags are all enabled.
+The R**W**E flag suggests Read-**Write**-Execute flags are all enabled.
 What about the state of ASLR on the system?
 Good news again: there is [no ASLR](https://askubuntu.com/questions/318315/how-can-i-temporarily-disable-aslr-address-space-layout-randomization), everything is static:
 ```bash
 $ cat  /proc/sys/kernel/randomize_va_space
 0